CALL FOR PAPERS:

 How are papers submitted?

-Complete your paper according to the proceedings guidelines and save it as a Word file.
-Submit your paper as a Word attachment to the Proceedings Editor before July 18, 2016.
+Complete your paper per the proceedings guidelines and save it as a Word file.
+Submit your paper as a Word document to the following link: https://tinyurl.com/y8w5j8gv before June 30, 2018.
+At this site, please indicate category (Theoretical, Classroom Practices, Research Design, and Business Practices) in which your paper falls.

 Are you interested in serving as a reviewer?